 Traditionally, Indian brides don a brightly colored and heavily embroidered veil called a dupatta over their heads and shoulders as well as jewelry along their hairline known as a tikka.
 But while these accessories served as symbols of modesty and wisdom in the past, modern brides have since put contemporary twists on these traditional styles—mostly, through their hairstyles.

 From jasmine flowers woven through thick fishtail braids to bohemian mermaid waves paired with sheer, saffron red dupattas, there’s a hairstyle to match every hair length, lehenga type, and personality.
 And the endless possibilities make this beauty to-do an exciting task for any Indian bride.

-Ahead, 18 gorgeous Indian wedding hairstyles inspired by real brides.
+Ahead, we're sharing 24 gorgeous Indian wedding hairstyles inspired by real brides.

 Small and Sleek

 If you really want your jewelry to shine, keep your hairstyle simple with a sleek bun.
 The extreme side-part makes the look more done-up.

 Contemporary Indian brides are now donning white and ivory lehengas with brightly colored jewelry and accents.
 If you’re a low-key bride, loose, natural waves are the perfect way to keep things simple—and let your brightly colored dupatta shine.